-Post Andhra Pradesh crisis in 2010, the high-level committee known as Malegam Committee was formed by the Reserve Bank of India (RBI) thoroughly examine the issues of the microfinance sector.
-This Committee advocated the role of industry association as Self-Regulatory Organization (SRO) in the compliance system of NBFC-MFIs1.
+Post-Andhra Pradesh crisis in 2010, a high-level committee is known as Malegam Committee was formed by the Reserve Bank of India (RBI) to thoroughly examine the issues of the microfinance sector.
+This Committee advocated the role of industry association as a Self-Regulatory Organization (SRO) as the compliance system of NBFC-MFIs.1.

 As an SRO of the RBI regulated NBFC-MFIs, MFIN has been instrumental supporting and implementing an effective framework for responsible lending and client protection for the industry.
 In the changing supply-side landscape with Financial Institutions (FIs) other than NBFC-MFIs providing micro-credit, MFIN has broadened its ambit to support other FIs to adhere to industry Code of Conduct (CoC) and Directives/Advisories to ensure responsible lending.

 An SRO, the priority is to ensure interest and welfare of the clients as they engage with the NBFC-MFIs.
 As per the mandate given by the RBI, MFIN’s self-regulation work is broadly structured around 5 aspects as under.
 The details on each work mandate is given as below: